j17d/j17d/README.md

 - Masters student in the Department of Geological Sciences and Geological Engineering at Queen's University
 - ⏭ Working on:
-	* Seismic and EM wave propagation
+	* Seismic modelling
-	* GPR surveying
+	* Near-surface geophysics
 	* Machine learning
 - ⏮ Previously:
 	* Trace metal speciation in rivers and lakes